candlepin/candlepin.github.io/README.md

 ```
 </pre>

 * Be careful with internal links.
-Preface them with {{ site.baseurl }} if they are in another direcotry.
+Preface them with {{ site.baseurl }} if they are in another directory.
   See <http://jekyllrb.com/docs/github-pages/#project_page_url_structure>
 * The URLs for all posts and pages contain a leading slash so there is no need to provide one.
 E.g. Linking to a post
   would use {{ site.baseurl }}{{ post.url }}